 Common reasons behind dry and chapped lips in babies include:

 - Prolonged exposure to wind and sun can also cause the lips to lose their moisture, resulting in dryness (1).
-Perhaps a common scenario is when the baby spends too much time at the beach.
+One such scenario is when the baby spends too much time at the beach.

 - Frequent lip-licking may cause the lips to lose moisture.
-The saliva evaporates rapidly leaving the lips stretched and dry.
+The saliva evaporates rapidly, leaving the lips stretched and dry (2).

-- Dry and cracked lips are among the several signs of dehydration in babies (2).
-Other severe symptoms of dehydration such as lethargy and weakness are bound to get your attention before chapped lips.
+- Dry and cracked lips are among the many signs of dehydration in babies (3).
+Other severe symptoms of dehydration, such as lethargy and weakness, are bound to get your attention before chapped lips.

-- Kawasaki disease is a rare form of vasculitis, which is an inflammation of blood vessels.
+- Kawasaki disease is a rare form of vasculitis, which is an inflammation of the blood vessels.
 It mostly affects infants and even newborns.
-One of the several symptoms of the disease is red, cracked, and dry lips (3).
+One of the several symptoms of the disease is red, cracked, and dry lips (4).
+Infants with Kawaski disease almost always have high fever and irritability which are hard to miss.
 The disease is rare, and the reason behind it is unknown.